For Clinton, deciding how to prepare for a low-key primary

 “If I were to decide to pursue it, I would be working as hard as any underdog or any newcomer because I don’t want to take anything for granted if I decide to do it,” Clinton said in a June interview.

 Clinton’s main obstacles during a quiet primary campaign could come from Republicans and outside conservative groups, which already are trying to discredit her record at the State Department and tie her to Obama’s policies.

 “Hillary Clinton clearly feels she’s entitled to the presidency and is taking the race for granted like she did in 2008,” said Republican National Committee chairman Reince Priebus, reflecting the party’s intense focus on Clinton.

 Such Republican criticism could rile Clinton’s supporters.
 But a low-key primary could limit her campaign’s ability to test its organizational strength and its opportunities to seize on important moments — a primary night, debate, major address — that often fuel online fundraising and list-building.

 Still, there are benefits to the lack of a challenge.

-A relatively uncontested primary would give Clinton a clear path to raise millions of dollars and build a campaign organization, a benefit normally bestowed to an incumbent president, and perhaps keep her above the political fray.
+Even with Republicans as the main foil, a relatively uncontested primary would give Clinton a clear path to raise millions of dollars and build a campaign organization, a benefit normally bestowed to an incumbent president, and perhaps keep her above the political fray.